Stan Kroenke: Other ventures

 In 2006, Kroenke, in partnership with the money manager Charles Banks, acquired Screaming Eagle, a winery in Napa Valley.
 In April 2009, Banks stated he was no longer personally involved with Screaming Eagle.

 Kroenke is a major owner of working ranches, owning a total of 848,631 acres.
 The Land Report magazine ranked him as the United States' ninth-largest landowner in 2015.
 Among notable purchases is his February 2016 acquisition of the famous Waggoner Ranch in Texas, the largest ranch within one fenceline.
+After this buy Kroenke kicked the people who lived on the land, a lot of them elders, out of their homes without compensation.
+In response to this one of the elders being evicted committed suicide.
+In his suicide note he blames Kroenke.
+The letter starts as follows: “Stan you took my home.”

 In August 2017, he came under fire for launching a British outdoor sports television channel that will show regular hunting programmes that includes killing elephants, lions, and other vulnerable African species.

 Professional sports

 Kroenke Sports and Entertainment

 Founded in 1999, Kroenke Sports & Entertainment owns Ball Arena in Denver, home of the Nuggets, Avalanche and Mammoth, and co-owns Dick's Sporting Goods Park in Commerce City, home of the Rapids.
 Both venues were built by his development company.
 In 2004, Kroenke launched his own competitor to FSN Rocky Mountain (now known as AT&T SportsNet Rocky Mountain), Altitude, a new regional sports network which became the official broadcaster for both of Kroenke's teams on launch.
 Kroenke also established TicketHorse, a ticket company that provides in-house sales for all of his teams.